MaliciousFiles/Python-Projects/README.md

   ```
   $ git remote add upstream https://github.com/MaliciousFiles/Python-Projects.git
   ```
-4. You can then create a branch or make any other commits and changes.
-Once you have tested that your changes were successful, open a pull request and write a description of your changes.
+4. Now look at [Installing](#Installing) below.
+Skip the `git clone...` step and install the dependencies.
+You can then create a new branch.
+Once you think you are ready, notify us and send a pull request.
+We will gladly accept your offer and merge it to master after inspection. **Please check CONTRIBUTING.md for more info on contributing**

 ### Prerequisites